Eritrea: Sport

-Eritrean athletes have also seen increasing success in the international arena in other sports.
-Zersenay Tadese, an Eritrean athlete, formerly held the world record in the half marathon.
-Ghirmay Ghebreslassie became the first Eritrean to win a gold medal at a World Championships in Athletics for his country when he took the marathon at the 2015 World Championships.
-Eritrea made its Winter Olympic debut 25 February 2018, when they competed at the 2018 Winter Olympics in Pyeongchang, South Korea 2018.
-Eritrea's team was represented by their flagbearer Shannon-Ogbnai Abeda who competed as alpine skier.
+Eritrean athletes in other sports have also seen some success in the international arena.
+Eritrean athlete Zersenay Tadese formerly held the world record in the half marathon.
+In 2015, marathon runner Ghirmay Ghebreslassie became the first Eritrean to win gold at a World Championships in Athletics for his country.
+Eritrea made its Winter Olympic debut in Pyeongchang, South Korea, 2018.
+Eritrea's team was represented by their flagbearer, Shannon-Ogbnai Abeda, who competed in alpine ski.

-Neither the Eritrean national men or women's national football team currently have a world ranking despite being a member association of global governing body FIFA.
+The Eritrea national football team has never qualified for either the FIFA World Cup or Africa Cup of Nations, and has only participated in the qualification processes for these tournaments sporadically.
+After taking part in the 2008 Africa Cup of Nations qualification, they declined to enter qualification for another Africa Cup of Nations until returning for the 2027 tournament.
+Their withdrawal from international football followed multiple incidents wherein Eritrean players defected from Eritrea and sought asylum while playing away games in foreign countries.
+Eritrea did not play a single international fixture between January 2020 and March 2026, which led to their removal from the FIFA World Rankings.